iPad Pro 13-inch (M4) vs MacBook Air 13-inch (M5)

 Pros

-- Full macOS operating system with unrestricted software compatibility and development tools
+- Full macOS operating system with unrestricted app support and file management

 Cons

-- No touchscreen or stylus support; trackpad-only input
+- No touchscreen or stylus support; less intuitive for freehand design work

 MacBook Air 13-inch (M5) wins